Catherine Smith

 In my RSE-like role I support the online workflow used by our collaborators around the world to transcribe manuscripts, compare the different texts and organise that data for publication.
 I am the primary developer of the collation editor which provides an interactive GUI wrapper for collateX and is one of the key pieces of software for making our editions.
 As well as being used in ITSEE’s Workspace for Collaborative Editing the collation editor is currently used by two other online editing platforms.

 We also support editorial work in other areas.
-I recently worked with a team in modern languages at Birmingham editing the Estoria de Espanna and am working with colleagues at SOAS supporting their editorial work on the Avestan YASNA, a sacred ritual text of the Zoroastrian religion.
+I recently worked with a team in modern languages at Birmingham editing the Estoria de Espanna and with colleagues at SOAS supporting their editorial work on the Avestan YASNA, a sacred ritual text of the Zoroastrian religion.

 Online Presence